Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

-Previous analyses of large generalized models \citep{Gross_Science_2009,Zumsande_JTB_2010,Yeakel2014} used a dichotomous measure of stability: those combinations of parameters which led to an eigenvalue with positive real part were labeled `unstable', otherwise the parameter combination was `stable'.
+Previous analyses of large generalized models \citep{Gross_Science_2009,Zumsande_JTB_2010,Yeakel2014} used a dichotomous measure of stability: Those combinations of parameters in which the dominant eigenvalue had positive real part were labeled `unstable', otherwise the parameter combination was `stable'.
 The tendency of systems to be stable across a range of generalized parameters was studied.
 In cases where the modeling aim is instead to estimate stability in a specific empirical case, however, such a dichotomous stability measure may be unable to identify changes in the stability of the system with sufficient detail.
-Consider estimating the eigenvalues of a system at several time points before a fold bifurcation.
+Consider estimating the eigenvalues of a system at several moments in time before a fold bifurcation.
 With a dichotomous measure, the decline in stability could not be measured; only the final collapse would be reported.
-Indeed even the eigenvalues estimated from simulations of a theoretical system undergoing a fold bifurcation may never actually display positive real part \citep{Lade2012}.
+Indeed, even the eigenvalues estimated from simulations of a theoretical system undergoing a fold bifurcation may never actually display positive real part because the fast and slow time scales are not sufficiently well separated \citep{Lade2012}.
 For empirical application to specific social-ecological systems, such as in the Baltic cod fishery case, we recommend using the real part of the dominant eigenvalue as an indicator of stability.

-A continuous stability measure is, however, susceptible to localized modes of the social-ecological system, which a dichotomous measure is not.
+A continuous stability measure is, however, susceptible to so-called `localized modes' of the social-ecological system, which a dichotomous measure is not.
 Localized modes are dynamics involving a small part of the full social-ecological system that are often a result of symmetries in the model's construction \citep{Aufderheide2012}.
-They are often not representative of the dynamics of the full social-ecological system, but nevertheless can lead to an eigenvalue at or near zero that can register as the dominant eigenvalue.
-Systematically detecting and assessing localized modes, and selecting appropriate eigenvalues as stability indicators, is ongoing work \citep{Aufderheide2012} that is important the for future development of the generalized modeling approach.
+They are often not representative of the dynamics of the full social-ecological system, but nevertheless can lead to an eigenvalue at or near zero that registers as the dominant eigenvalue.
+Systematically detecting and assessing localized modes, and selecting appropriate eigenvalues as stability indicators, is ongoing work \citep{Aufderheide2012} that is important for the future development of the generalized modeling approach.
 Alternatively, localized modes with zero eigenvalues may indicate that inappropriate modeling assumptions are being made \citep{Gross_JoTB_2009}.